-Fitness Trainer Lisa Lanceford Trains Her Abs In Black Sports Bra And Leggings For Instagram Video Seres
+Fitness Trainer Lisa Lanceford Works Her Abs In Black Sports Bra And Leggings For Instagram Video Series

 Ok guys let’s train some abs !
 This is one of my FAV ab workouts.
 Remember don’t rush the reps, make those abs burn!!
 Take it nice and slow ????
 Let me know what you think! ????
 Remember to ♥️ and save so I know what content you like to see !
 1️⃣ Russian twists 3 sets x 10 reps 2️⃣ butt ups 3 sets x 15-20 reps 3️⃣ dead bug 3 sets x 20 reps 4️⃣ Hand over head crunch 3 sets x 20 reps 5️⃣ Reverse crunch 3 sets x 20 reps To start your transformation – click the link in my bio and head over to the Strong&Sxy fitness app, where you’ll receive a custom meal plan and training plan tailored towards your goals.
 Whether you want to train from home or gym.
 Whether you want to build or lose body fat.
 Whether you’re a beginner, intermediate or advanced we’ve got you covered !
 LET’S GET STRONG & SXY ????
 For my gym accessories that will CHANGE YOUR LIFTING GAME – click the link in my bio and head over to Lisafiitt.com ! ????????
 Follow me on Spotify !
 Search ‘Leesylouxx’ You’ll find everything I have on my workout videos in the playlist ‘STRONG & SXY’ ????

 This is hardly the first time that Lisa has shared a workout that focuses on the abdominal muscles.
-In a video series uploaded to Instagram five days ago, she targeted her midsection in a circuit that featured varying types of crunches.
+In a video series uploaded to Instagram five days ago, she targeted her midsection in a circuit that featured various types of crunches.
 Unlike the most recent video series on her page, she used a cable weight machine for one of the exercises.

 “Who’s ready to make those abs work!?” she wrote in the caption.
 “Remember to take the reps nice and slow!”